 Too often men who have been victims of childhood sexual assault suffer in silence.
 I know this all too well, having spent over thirty years keeping my abuser's secret before I told anyone.
 I want men to know there can be a life with our fear, shame, guilt and sadness.

-So lets talk, openly and honestly.
-Let’s keep the conversation going and end the stigma of being victims.
+So let's talk about this, openly and honestly.
+Let's keep this conversation going and end the stigma of being victims.

 Despite the personal hell he’s been through, Peter Hamer says he wouldn’t go back and change what happened to him.

 The Stittsville resident took part in a special No More Secrets conversation with CBC senior reporter Julie Ireton Nov.
 20 at Almonte Old Town Hall to mark Men’s Mental Health Month.
 One in six males will be the victim of sexual assault and the talk was offered by Lanark County Mental Health and partnering agencies.

 Over the course of 14 months, Ireton and Hamer shared their journey of an investigation into sexual assault, of which Hamer was a focus, which led to charges against three Ottawa high school teachers, and a podcast, The Band Played On.

 Hamer remembers being a quiet, academic underachiever attending Bell High School in the 1980s, but music was an outlet for him.
 He soon became the focus of music teacher Bob Clarke’s attention.